-Conducted in order to help us find the problem, this type of research is not used to give us some conclusive evidence, but helps us in understanding the problem more efficiently.
+Explanatory Research is conducted in order to help us find the problem that was not studied before in-depth.
+Explanatory research is not used to give us some conclusive evidence but helps us in understanding the problem more efficiently.

-Advantages of Explanatory Research:
+Purpose of Explanatory Research

 The purpose of explanatory research is to increase the understanding of a researcher on a certain subject.
-It does not provide conclusive results because lack of its statistical strength, but it makes the researcher determine how and why things happen.
+It does not provide conclusive results because of the lack of its statistical strength, but it makes the researcher determine how and why things happen.

-Secondary sources, such as published literature or data, are commonly used in explanatory type of research.
+Secondary sources, such as published literature or data, are commonly used in the explanatory type of research.
 Care ought to be taken to choose a scope of fair-minded sources to give a wide and balanced comprehension of the subject.

 Exp-Research can be very advantageous in directing subsequent research approaches.
 A great understanding of the subject allows the researcher to hone subsequent research questions and can greatly increase the usefulness of a study’s conclusions.